PerchunPak/short-it/CONTRIBUTING.md

 - `make`: All required dependencies for [make test](#make-test).
 - `tests`: All required dependencies for tests.
-- `docs`: All required dependencies for building documentation.
 - `github_hooks`: All required dependencies for GitHub hooks.

 Please see [Managing dependencies in poetry](https://python-poetry.org/docs/master/managing-dependencies/).